XiangXu/Programming-Daily-Learning/Java/4_Java_Thread.md

 1. According to the Java language specification you can not use synchronized keyword with constructor.
 It is illegal and result in compilation error.

-2. Do not synchronize on non final field on synchronized block in Java.
-Because reference of non final field may change any time and then different thread might synchronizing on different objects i.e. no synchronization at all.
+2. **Do not synchronize on non final field on synchronized block in Java.
+Because reference of non final field may change any time and then different thread might synchronizing on different objects i.e. no synchronization at all**.

-3. Do not use String literals because they might be referenced else where in the application and can cause deadlock.
+3. **Do not use String literals because they might be referenced else where in the application and can cause deadlock.
 String objects created with new keyword can be used safely.
-But as a best practice, create a new private scoped Object instance OR lock on the shared variable itself which we want to protect.
+But as a best practice, create a new private scoped Object instance OR lock on the shared variable itself which we want to protect**.

 #### wait(), notify() and notifyAll()